Provably-Unlearnable-Examples/PUE/README.md

-## The code of the paper "Provably Unlearnable Examples"
+## The code of the paper "Provably Unlearnable Data Examples"

 **Launch a recovery attack against a classifier trained on PAP noise**